 (B) Financial Capacity: The Applicant shall have a minimum Net Worth (the “Financial Capacity”) of [Rs.
 125 crore (Rs. one hundred and twenty five crore)] at the close of the preceding financial year.

-In case of a Consortium, the combined technical capacity and Net Worth of those Members, who shall have an equity share of at least 26% (twenty six per cent) each in the SPV, should satisfy the above conditions of eligibility; provided that each such Member shall, for a period of 2 (two) years from the date of commercial operation of the Project, hold equity share capital not less than: (i) 26% (twenty six per cent) of the subscribed and paid up equity of the SPV; and (ii) 5% (five per cent) of the Total Project Cost specified in the PPA$.
+In case of a Consortium, the combined technical capacity and Net Worth of those Members, who shall have an equity share of at least 26% (twenty six per cent) each in the SPV, should satisfy the above conditions of eligibility; provided that each such Member shall, for a period of 2 (two) years from the date of commercial operation of the Project, hold equity share capital not less than: (i) 26% (twenty six per cent) of the subscribed and paid up equity of the SPV; and (ii) 5% (five per cent) of the Total Project Cost specified in the PPA.

 2.2.3 O&M Experience: The Applicant shall either enter into an agreement for entrusting its operation & maintenance (O&M) obligations to an entity having the requisite experience or undertake O&M through qualified and experienced staff of its own.

-2.2.4 The Applicants shall enclose with its Application, to be submitted as per the format at Appendix-I, complete with its Annexes, the following$$:
+2.2.4 The Applicants shall enclose with its Application, to be submitted as per the format at Appendix-I, complete with its Annexes, the following$:

 (i) Certificate(s) from statutory auditors of the Applicant or its Associates or the concerned client(s) stating the payments made/ received or works commissioned, as the case may be, during the past 5 (five) years in respect of the projects specified in paragraph 2.2.2 (A) above.
 In case a particular job/ contract has been jointly executed by the Applicant (as part of a consortium), it should further support its claim for the share in work done for that particular job/ contract by producing a certificate from its statutory auditor or the client; and